Home Travel GuidesDestination Guides24 hours in ... Travel Guide: 48 hours in Bratislava, Slovakia

 Wander up the hill until you come to the imposing Victory Gates of Bratislava Castle.
 It is decorated with military sculptures such as helmets, banners and weaponry, and then take in that incredible view of the city stretching below you.
 The striking building is eggshell white, with warm terracotta tiling, and the oldest part still standing is the Crown Tower that dates back to the 13th Century.
 The Castle is now used by parliament for state representation, and it often holds exhibitions.

-Slovakian wines are a top-class tipple, and there are many places that specialise in a number of varieties.
-For an intimate setting with a great array, head to Grand Cru Wine Gallery, tucked away on Zámočnícka street.
+Slovakian wines are a top-class tipple, and many places specialise in several varieties.
+For an intimate setting with a great array, head to Grand Cru Wine Gallery tucked away on Zámočnícka street.
 Martin will guide you through the wines, and give you a commentary on what you’re drinking.
 Try the Tramin Cerveny – crisp, dry and aromatic – while lovers of sweeter wines might enjoy the Devin, which is bursting with tropical fruit flavours.

 It’s chic, sleek and glamorous – surrounded by stars and loved by the stars, since celebs like Jay-Z and several ice hockey professionals have eaten here.
 Plus, there’s an incredible cocktail menu that lives up to anything London has to offer.
 And, if you’ve got the taste for a night on the sauce after that, we recommend ending your evening at Sky Bar, where more mixology maestros will woo you well into the night.